Talalay vs. Dunlop Latex: What’s the Difference?

 7. Environmental Sustainability:

-Some manufacturers prioritize sustainability by using organic latex and eco-friendly production processes.
+Some manufacturers prioritise sustainability by using organic latex and eco-friendly production processes.

 Also considered environmentally friendly as it originates from natural latex sap.
 Manufacturers may offer eco-conscious options.